nicseltzer/python-training/README.md

 ```

 It is bad form to import all functions in a library with a "from-import"
 statement.
-For example, below we import everything from "sys".
+If you're going to import all of the functionality from a library,
+it's recommended you follow the traditional "import" statement syntax.
 ```python

 from sys import *